-14. Moreover, it is found that the respondents in this case testified only in general terms that disclosure would interfere with law enforcement and would allow criminals to adjust their behavior accordingly.
+12. It is found that the respondents testified only in general terms that disclosure would interfere with law enforcement and would allow criminals to adjust their behavior accordingly.

-15. It is found, based on the complainant's exhibits, and upon careful review of IC-2015-581-1 through IC-2015-581-8, that disclosure of the records identified as IC-2015-581-1 through IC-2015-581-8 would not result in the disclosure of investigatory techniques not otherwise known to the general public.
+13. It is found, based on the complainant's exhibits, and upon careful review of IC-2015-581-1 through IC-2015-581-3, that disclosure of the records identified as IC-2015-581-1 through IC-2015-581-3 would not result in the disclosure of investigatory techniques not otherwise known to the general public.
 In particular, complainant's Exhibit E, which was entered into evidence during the hearing in this matter, is a news story published by a local TV station about law enforcement's widespread use of a software program to discover the contents of cell phones.

-16. It is concluded, therefore, that 1-210(b)(3)(E), G.S., does not exempt IC-2015-581-1 through IC-2015-581-8 from disclosure.
+14. It is concluded, therefore, that 1-210(b)(3)(E), G.S., does not exempt IC-2015-581-1 through IC-2015-581-3 from disclosure.

-17. It is concluded that the respondents violated the FOI Act as alleged.
+15. It is concluded that the respondents violated the FOI Act as alleged.